qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

 Init the manager and set the master password
 ---------------------------------------------
-The following snippet give an example to set master password to open the access to the authentication settings.
+The following snippet gives an example to set master password to open the access to the authentication settings.
 Code comments are important to understand the snippet.

 .. code-block:: python